-If the dispute is not resolved by conciliation, such dispute shall be submitted to arbitration in law, at a proceeding administered by the Conciliation and Arbitration Center of the Chamber of Commerce of the Republic of Panama, to which rules the Parties unconditionally voluntarily submit and claim knowledge thereof.
-The dispute shall be resolved in accordance with Panamanian substantive rules and the procedural rules of the Conciliation and Arbitration Center of the Chamber of Commerce of the Republic of Panama or, in its defect, applicable procedural rules under Panamanian law.
-The arbitration shall take place in Panama City, Republic of Panama and proceedings shall be in Spanish.
-The award rendered pursuant to such arbitration shall be in writing, shall be final, binding and conclusive between the parties.
+In case any disputes arise in connection with the interpretation or execution of this Agreement, such dispute shall be submitted to arbitration in law, at a proceeding administered by the Centro de Conciliación y Arbitraje de la Cámara de Comercio, Industria y Agricultura of the Republic of Panama, to which rules the Parties unconditionally voluntarily submit and claim knowledge thereof.
+The dispute shall be resolved in accordance with Panamanian substantive rules and the procedural rules of the Centro de Conciliación y Arbitraje de la Cámara de Comercio, Industria y Agricultura of the Republic of Panama or, in its defect, applicable procedural rules under Panamanian law.
+The arbitration shall take place in Panama City, Republic of Panama and proceedings shall be in Spanish unless the Parties to the dispute agree otherwise.
+The dispute will be resolved by a panel of three arbitrators.
+Each Party to the dispute shall appoint an arbitrator from the list of arbitrators approved by the Centro de Conciliación y Arbitraje de la

+Cámara de Comercio, Industria y Agricultura of the Republic of Panama.
+The Centro de Conciliación y Arbitraje de la Cámara de Comercio, Industria y Agricultura of the Republic of Panama shall appoint the third arbitrator who will preside the panel.
+The award rendered pursuant to such arbitration shall be in writing, shall be final, binding and conclusive between the Parties.
 The award shall have no further recourse, except for those provided for annulment in accordance with the laws of Panama.
-Once the award is rendered and is final, it will produce the effects of res judicata and the parties shall comply with the award without delay.
+Once the award is rendered and is final, it will produce the effects of res judicata and the Parties shall comply with the award without delay.